Treating Prostate Cancer That Has Come Back after Surgery with Apalutamide and Targeted Radiation Using PET / CT Imaging

 ARM D (PET POSITIVE FOR EXTRA PELVIC-METASTASES): Patients undergo SOC EBRT and receive goserelin acetate SC or leuprolide acetate IM as in Arm A and apalutamide PO QD as in Arm B. Patients also undergo stereotactic body radiation therapy (SBRT) or 3-dimensional (3D) conformal radiation therapy (CRT), intensity-modulated radiation therapy (IMRT) (including volume modulated arc therapy [VMAT]), and intensity-modulated proton therapy (IMPT) over 3-5 fractions in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up every 3 months for years 1-3 and then every 6 months for years 4-5.
+After completion of study treatment, patients are followed up every 3 months for years 1-3, every 6 months for years 4-5, and then annually for years 6-10.

 Trial Phase Phase III